 €80 for half an hour

-I have been told that night time rides are the most romantic as you float under the stars, however if you are planning on taking photos, I recommend going during the daytime for better lighting.
-I can also tell you that half an hour is plenty of time to sit together and enjoy the ride and get your photos.
+I have been told that night time gondola rides are the most romantic as you float under the stars, however if you are planning on taking photos, I recommend going during the daytime for better lighting.
+I can also tell you that half an hour is plenty of time to sit together and enjoy the ride and get your photos for Instagram.

 5. Libreria Acqua Alta

-If you’re following a bunch of travel bloggers, the chances are you’ve seen the staircase made of books out back of the bookstore, Libreria Acqua Alta.
+If you’re following a bunch of travel bloggers, the chances are you’ve seen the staircase made of books out back of the bookstore, Libreria Acqua Alta, all over your Instagram feed.

 The outdoor area where the book-stairs are is very small so you don’t have to worry about any one getting in your shot because everyone has to wait for their turn.